amc5/applied-data-analysis/module-09/module-09.md

 > ci_norm
 ```

-    ## [1] 2.080256 5.352258
+    ## [1] 2.034154 4.676419

 Now, let's look at the CIs calculated based using the t distribution for the same sample size.
-For sample size 30, the difference is negligible in the CIs is negligible.
+For sample size 30, the difference in the CIs is negligible.

 ``` r
 > lower <- m - qt(1 - 0.05/2, df = sample_size - 1) * sem  # (1-alpha)/2 each in the upper and lower tails of the distribution